A history of stagecoach and inter-city bus lines in Manitoba

 Jefferson Lines of Minneapolis, Minnesota had resumed its operation of a scheduled service between Winnipeg and Fargo-Sioux Falls-Kansas City on Wednesday, August 16, 2017.
 Jefferson Lines serves the mid-western United States operating daily service routes in Montana, Wyoming, North and South Dakota, Minnesota, Wisconsin, Iowa, Missouri, Arkansas, Nebraska, Oklahoma, and Texas.

 Jefferson Lines of Minneapolis, Minnesota cancelled its scheduled Motor Coach service between Winnipeg and Fargo-Sioux Falls-Kansas City on March 7, 2018.

 The Province of Manitoba announced on March 8, 2018 that the Manitoba Transport Board would be eliminated under Bill 14 in order to reduce or eliminate transport-related regulations, including those affecting the inter-city bus industry.

-Other scheduled carriers currently operating in Manitoba include:
+Scheduled carriers currently operating or planning to operate routes in Manitoba include:

 Brandon Air Shuttle operates daily scheduled service between Dauphin-Brandon-Winnipeg using large passenger vans.

-Kasper Transportation operates 5 trips each way via Highway #9/Main Street from Monday to Friday on The Selkirk Commuter Line between the City of Selkirk and the City of Winnipeg using a medium sized bus.
-Kapser Transportation also operates scheduled service using Sprinter passenger vans from Winnipeg to Sioux Lookout, Ontario, with connections to Red Lake, Thunder Bay and other northwest Ontario destinations.
+Kasper Transportation operates 5 trips each way via Highway #9/Main Street from Monday to Friday on The Selkirk Commuter Line between the City of Selkirk and the City of Winnipeg.
+Kapser Transportation also operates scheduled service using large passenger vans from Winnipeg to Sioux Lookout, Ontario, with connections to Red Lake, Thunder Bay and other northwest Ontario destinations.

 Ira Austin Moore